25 Japanese Hairstyles That Filipinas Can Rock Daily

 Wispy bangs make any hairstyle trendy and more relaxed.
 They’re also easy to style as they don’t need to be perfect.
 Wispy bangs go well with a half updo or a layered down ‘do, so style away!

-13. Side Ponytail with Bangs
+13. Side Ponytail With Bangs

 Asian woman with long brown hair in a low ponytail with bangs